Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Introduction

 Mathematical models in which the volumetric heat capacity coefficient $\beta$ becomes singular or degenerate play a vital role in accurately capturing heat transfer in materials undergoing phase transitions, or in domains involving vacuum, and heterogeneous media.
 In Stefan type problems, for example, the inclusion of latent heat leads to an effective heat capacity that may become extremely large or even singular at the phase-change temperature.
-See \cite{AS, AA, PVPF, FKRH, Visintin} for details and related models.
+See \cites{AS, AA, PVPF, FKRH, Visintin} for details and related models.
 On the other hand, degenerate models arise in systems involving vacuum layers or low-density gases, where the heat capacity and conductivity may vanish locally, causing a breakdown of standard parabolicity and requiring specialized analytical tools such as entropy methods and weighted energy estimates.
-For example, see \cite{DIT, Li-Xi, PSW}.
+For example, see \cites{DIT, Li-Xi, PSW}.
 These singular and degenerate behaviors are not mere mathematical abstractions; they are essential for modeling thermal energy storage, composite materials, and insulation systems, where an accurate representation of sharp transitions or near-inert thermal regions is crucial for both physical fidelity and engineering design.
-More details and discussions can be found in \cite{AS, crank, FKRH, HGH, Visintin}, for instance.
+More details and discussions can be found in \cites{AS, crank, FKRH, HGH, Visintin}, for instance.

-We also note that equations with singular or degenerate coefficients as in \eqref{main-eqn} arise in pure mathematics as well.
-In particular, in the study of fine regularity properties of solutions to nonlinear equations, the class of equations \eqref{main-eqn} arises as the linearized equations of such nonlinear problems.
+We also note that equations with singular or degenerate coefficients, as in \eqref{main-eqn}, arise in pure mathematics as well.
+In particular, in the study of fine regularity and quantitative estimates of solutions to nonlinear equations, the class of equations \eqref{main-eqn} arises as the linearized equations of such nonlinear problems.
 In this context, the unknown solutions are implicitly encoded in the coefficients, which naturally become singular or degenerate.
-See \cite{DH, JX1, JX2, KLY} for examples of the study of nonlinear fast diffusion equations arising in porous media.
-See also \cite{Pop-2, JX, Le, STT} for other studies of equations with singular-degenerate coefficients in mathematical finance, and geometric analysis.
+See \cites{DH, JX1, JX2, KLY} for examples of the study of nonlinear fast diffusion equations arising in porous media.
+See also \cites{Pop-2, JX, Le, STT} for a few examples on the studies of equations with singular-degenerate coefficients in mathematical finance, and geometric analysis.